espocrm/documentation/docs/user-guide/reports.md

 * Panels on the detail view – to display related records that met some criteria on the side panel, more info [below](#report-panels).
 * Applying assignment rule – to assign records that met specific criteria by workflow or BPM.

 ## Grid Reports

 Grid reports show summarized values, can be grouped by one or two fields and displayed as a chart.

-To create a new grid report, click on *Reports* tab and then click *Create Report* button.
-Choose a needed *Entity Type*, then click the *Create* button at the *Grid Report* section.
+To create a new grid report, click on the *Reports* tab and then click *Create Report* button.
+Choose the needed *Entity Type*, then, click the *Create* button at the *Grid Report* section.

 When choosing an *Entity Type* for a grid report, consider the following.
-The *Entity Type* contains the field that will be aggregated by.
+The *Entity Type* should contain the field that data will be aggregated by.
 E.g. if you need to sum by the opportunity amount, choose the Opportunity entity type.
 If you need to aggregate by fields from different entity types, consider creating separate grid reports for each entity type and then use a Joint Report to join them into one.

 The example of grid report results that shows revenue grouped by User:

 ![Grid report example](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/reports/grid.png)

 ### Group By

-At *Group By* field, pick one or two fields you want your report data be grouped by.
+In the *Group By* field, pick one or two fields you want your report data be grouped by.
 It's possible to apply grouping by year, month, week, and day for date fields.
-If you group by two fields your report will be considered as three-dimensional.

-You can leave *Group By* field empty.
+You can also leave the *Group By* field empty.

 There is the ability to specify a custom [complex expression](complex-expressions.md) (with functions) for grouping.
 The complex expression is translated into an SQL statement.

 ### Columns

-At *Columns* field, select one or more **aggregate** functions applied to a specific field.
+In the *Columns* field, select one or more **aggregate** functions applied to a specific field.

 Functions: